What I tell Others About What I Do for a Living

 What the job actually looks like week to week

 If someone wants more detail, I talk about what working actually looks like.
-I spend a lot of time in meetings with product partners about priorities, with engineers about what's feasible and what we're trading off, with researchers or customer-facing teammates about what we're learning from users, and sometimes with users themselves.
+I spend a lot of time in meetings with product partners about priorities, with engineers about what's feasible and what we're trading off, with researchers or customer-facing teams about what we're learning from users, and sometimes with users themselves.
 I sketch flows, prototype ideas, and test them to see where they might not work.

 It's hard to convey this in a short pitch or small talk.
-That's why I'm grateful when people meet me halfway with curiosity and wanting to learn more.
+That's why I'm grateful when people meet me halfway with curiosity and want to learn more.
 When I do get blank stares though, I don't take it personally.
 Job titles in tech are a mess.

 My path here

 I didn't grow up wanting to become a product designer.
 I didn't even know what it was until my mid 20s.
-I did, however, have an interest in visual arts and an appreciation for immersive experiences due to my growing up playing lots of video games and watching cartoons.
-I was confident in my ability to discern things that look and felt good.
-So, my journey was a winding line through visual design via Photoshop in high school, trying my hand at a medical-adjacent job because $$$, pivoting to UX at an HVAC company, collaboration with engineers, learning to speak the language of business outcomes, and eventually landing at proper tech companies.
-I really enjoy letting my curiosity and urge to make things better drive, which are the things that Design really leans into.
+I did, however, have an interest in graphic design and an appreciation for thoughtful experiences due to my growing up playing lots of video games and watching cartoons.
+So, my journey was a winding line through visual design via Photoshop in high school, burning out from working as a medication technician, pivoting to UX at an HVAC company, collaboration with engineers, learning to speak the language of business outcomes, and eventually landing in tech forward companies.
+I lead with curiosity and a want to make things better, which are the things that Design really leans into.
 It's always “why is this difficult?”
-And then “I bet there's a better way to do this”.
+And then “there's got to be a better way to do this”.

 When I keep it simple

 For family gatherings, small talk, or anyone who doesn't need the full map, I still say I work with computers.
 I use them to help build the products and services that people use.
 I don't need to talk about wireframes nor Figma.
 I don't think the shorter version is a complete disservice.
 The full version of what I do lives here, and in the conversations where the stakes are higher.
-Both are true.
+Both forms of my answers are true.